 Also check that there are no leading or trailing spaces (embedded spaces are OK) because LDAP encodes these (and some other apps may not be able to decode them)

-Note: the project group files are not directly suitable for use as KEYS files for authenticating releases - i.e. they should not be linked from download pages.
+They are not suitable for use as KEYS files for authenticating releases

 This is because: